Yj-Xiong/DyTSwiG-SE/README.md

 Then replace the test.txt and training.txt with generated files in folder "./OtherDataset" and put your train and test set in the same folder(clean or noisy).

 ## Inference
-You can use the pretrained best checkpoint file we provide in `ckpt/g_best`.<br>, or change the path in '--checkpoint_file' option with your own ckpt file.
+Change the path in '--checkpoint_file' option with the ckpt file.
+You can use the pretrained best checkpoint file we provide in `ckpt/g_best`.
 ```bash
 cd DyTSwiG-SE-Main
 python inference_and_cal_metric.py